grandolf14/PnP_Tool/README.md

 - The custom calendar system maps DSA months to real-world equivalents.
 - The session marked active will be displayed in session window.

+## Known bugs
+- The automatic update system fails to update from db Version 0.1 to 0.2 and from and from earlier versions to 0.3, if the sessions have stream annotations.

 ## Author

 Created by Fiete Jantsch